ImZackAdams/nyx-agents/README.md

 # Lilbot

-`lilbot` is a local-first CLI assistant built around a local Hugging Face model, a small agent loop, and a set of deterministic local tools.
+`lilbot` is a local-first CLI assistant that can inspect your workspace, remember stable facts about you, and use local tools before it answers.

-The project is aimed at a practical middle ground:
+It sits in a practical middle ground:

 - more useful than a plain local chatbot
 - simpler and safer than a fully autonomous agent